josephj1o4e1/kafka-project-coinbase/README.md

 ### **Data ingestion:**
 (producer_coinbase.py)
 Utilizing Kafka as the streaming tool, the repository employs the producer_coinbase.py script to ingest real-time market data from the Coinbase WebSocket feed.
 Functioning as a local producer, this script retrieves data from the WebSocket, processes it, and publishes messages to Confluent Cloud Topics.
 This script bridges the gap between the Coinbase feed and Confluent Cloud.
+(no consumer script)
+Consumer script is not really needed since I use Confluent's BigQuery Sink Connector v2 as my consumer to consume the data and send to BigQuery.
+Visit this [LINK](https://www.confluent.io/resources/demo/bigquery-cloud-data-warehouse-streaming-pipelines/?utm_term=&creative=&device=c&placement=&gad_source=1) to know more.

 ### **Data warehouse:**
 (bigquery_partition.sql)